 The mission of Burrell is to meet behavioral health needs when and where they occur, and before they become more serious.
 It is their goal to produce well trained psychologists with skills in community behavioral healthcare, through appropriate and meaningful rotations and supportive/encouraging supervision.

-2. Clark Community Mental Health Center
+Clark Community Mental Health Center Adjunct Member Positions: 1 Training Director: Richard Brewer, Psy.D.

-Adjunct Member

-Positions: 0 - Inactive Site for 2016-2017 Training Director: Gary June, Psy.D.